-The Register Office covering the Allerton area is Liverpool
+The Register Office covering the Allerton area is Liverpool.

-In 1835 Allerton was a township in the parish of Childwall
+In 1835 Allerton was a township in the parish of Childwall.

+You can see the administrative areas in which Allerton has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SJ414860 (Lat/Lon: 53.367592, -2.882159), Allerton which are provided by:
+You can see maps centred on OS grid reference SJ409862 (Lat/Lon: 53.369216, -2.889909), Allerton which are provided by: